 We spent four full weeks in the beautiful Himalayan nation and fell absolutely in love with the landscapes and people.
 First, it was Kathmandu and surrounding areas.
 Then we made our way west, through Chitwan National Park, before arriving Pokhara, during a small earthquake.
-Our final days in Nepal were exploring the town of Lumbini, near the Indian border; the birthplace of the Buddha.
+Our final days in Nepal were exploring the town of Lumbini, near the Indian border.

 Our arrival into India came with a culture shock like nothing we’ve ever experienced.
 First, we made our way from the crossing at Lumbini to the city of Varanasi, on the Ganges, one of the holiest cities in the country.
 From here, we made our way to Delhi and up to Rishikesh before moving farther west into Punjab.
 We fell in love with food in Amritsar before boarding a bus into the Himalayan foothill town of McLeod Ganj, where we were fortunate enough to attend a speaking from the Dalai Lama at his home.

 Our heads spinning from our experiences with the Tibetans, the culture shock ensued as we left the cold mountains for the sweltering desert plain of Rajasthan.
 It was there, in the oasis city of Udaipur that we were fortunate enough to be invited to celebrate the Islamic festival of Eid al Adha with a generous local family.

 Next, it was a less-than-exciting few days in Ahmedabad, in Gujarat, while we waited for our train to the mind-boggling city of Mumbai.